 Boundaries

 The main difference between my mum and me is that she’s an extrovert, to the point that she’ll forget and ignore your boundaries.
-So much so, she doesn’t notice that she’s pushed everyone away, causing her to be isolated.
-Thus, extroverts might want to learn to have boundaries themselves, but also respect the boundaries of others.
+So much so that she doesn’t notice that she’s pushed everyone away, causing her to be isolated.
+Thus, extroverts might want to learn to have boundaries themselves but also respect the boundaries of others.
 Otherwise, you may find yourself without any close friends and other loved ones.
 You may still have a lot of friends, but they will most likely be more like acquaintances.
 Sometimes, it’s quality over quantity, especially if you want to feel happier with life.

 The picture is split in two with the top image being of a couple leaning on each other as they laugh and read their books.
 The bottom image being of a man and woman at hit sitting while reading books.
 The two images are separated by the article title - Extroverted?
 Here's Some Tips On How To Be like An Introvert